joshluisaac/mebank-codingChallenge-Joshua/Readme.md

 ```

 ### Transactions
 A [Transactions](src/main/java/au/com/mebank/codingchallenge/joshluisaac/transactionprocessing/Transactions.java) object is the representation of the list of transaction entries.
+It implements
+`ITransactions<Transaction>` and has operations for retrieving credit and debit transactions.
 Each entry is represented as a [Transaction](src/main/java/au/com/mebank/codingchallenge/joshluisaac/transactionprocessing/Transaction.java).

 For the transactions object to be in a valid state, it must satisfy the following invariants